 Sunflower Oil

 Sunflowers continue to be an important oilseed crop worldwide.
 Many of them are used for birdseed but most are processed into vegetable oil.
 The green stalks are chopped like silage and used as cattle feed.
-The seeds and green foliage are favorite foods of many birds, mammals, insects, and butterflies.
+The seeds and green foliage are a favorite food of many birds, mammals, insects, and butterflies.

 If you grow your own black sunflower seeds, you can collect the oil, too!
 It’s great for both salad dressings and frying foods.

-1. Just harvest the seeds when mature, peel them, and blend into a paste in the food processor.
+- Just harvest the seeds when mature, peel them, and blend them into a paste in the food processor.
 Add 2 tablespoons of water to the paste and blend, and one or two more tablespoons (slowly) until it’s a paste (but be careful not to add too much water!).
 Pour the paste into a bowl.

 Store oil in an air-tight container in the refrigerator.
 It will last a month.